Most Frequently Asked Questions About Money Laundering in UAE

 - The truth is that the so-called phases often overlap; sometimes (for example, in instances of financial crimes), there isn’t any need for the profits of the crime to be ‘set’.

 In the simplest terms, money laundering requires the transport of cash obtained from unlawful action into “legitimate” routes to disguise its illegal sources.
-In accordance with national law, money laundering happens when someone tries to hide or disguise the source, the place, the nature, the possession or the management of the proceeds of unlawful action.
+In accordance with national law, money laundering happens when someone tries to hide or disguise the source, the place, the nature, the possession or the management of the proceeds of the unlawful action.

 The cause of money laundering may appear clear: to conceal the source of cash.
 Those engaged in unlawful actions immediately become knowledgeable about either using misdirection regarding money’s source or concealing their real income and wealth.
 Obviously, flagging this as the supply of income will probably result in an instant investigation of the individual’s actions, but there’s a means to lawfully maintain it if one has made money!